top of page

 I define the licensing value-chain as follows:

-4. Value-based - Pay for value delivered
+6. Value-based - Pay only for actual value delivered by usage.

 As AI agents automate entire workflows, the software layer (input screens, tables, dashboards, etc.) becomes unnecessary: users state their intent, and the agent delivers.
 We see this now in certain domains like coding or marketing, and we'll see it more in other domains, like logistics and procurement.